tudor2004/messageme/README.md

 1. Copy `env/.env.app.dist` to `env/.env.app` and do the same for `env/.env.mysql.dist`
 2. Run `docker-compose up -d --build --force-recreate`
 3. Open [http://localhost:8888](http://localhost:8888)
+4. Run `docker-compose logs -f` in order to watch the logs.